questoph/lingscape/publications/2020/Using crowdsourced data to explore the linguistic landscape of cities/readme.md

 This folder contains the data and code used for a publication that is currently under review and can be referenced as follows:

 Purschke, Christoph (forthcoming): **Using crowdsourced data to explore the linguistic landscape of cities.
-Results from the participatory research project _Lingscape_.** In: Brunn, Stanley / Kehrein, Roland (Hrsg.): *Handbook of the Changing World Language Map.* Heidelberg: Springer.
+Results from the participatory research project _Lingscape_.** In: Brunn, Stanley / Kehrein, Roland (eds.): *Handbook of the Changing World Language Map.* Heidelberg: Springer.

 It contains the following files: